I’ve been designing with ornamental grasses for decades and consider them an indispensable staple not only in my own garden but in those I design.

 I’ll often plant them at the base of plants that are dormant in the winter, to fill in the gaps until flowers bloom again (like this ‘Platinum Beauty” at the base of my ‘Lady of Shallot’ rose.)

-Or, the uniquely variegated blades of grass offer some pretty amazing opportunities to create a color echo.
+The uniquely variegated blades of ‘Platinum Beauty’ also offers some pretty amazing opportunities to create unique color echoes.

 In the example, left, I’ve repeated the soft yellow of the ‘Peaches & Cream’ grevillea flowers with the creamy yellow colors in the lomandra.